ceedee666/modern-abap-curriculum/docs/ro_list_report.md

 ### Previewing the Service

-With the service published, it is now possible to preview the data using Fiori Elements.
+With the service published, it is now possible to preview the data using SAP Fiori Elements.
 The screenshot below displays the result of executing the preview for `Z_C_Rating_ReadOnly`.

 ![Previewing the service](./imgs/ro_list_report/preview.png)

 The preview does not show any data.
-The reason is, that currently no definition exists which data of the entity should be displayed and which not.
-In one of the subsequent steps this information is added to the CDS view defining the entity.
+The reason is, that currently, no definition exists on which data of the entity should be displayed and which not.
+In one of the subsequent steps, this information is added to the CDS view defining the entity.
 Until then it is possible to manually select the data to be displayed.
 This is done by clicking on the gear icon.
 This opens the `View Settings` dialog.
 Here the columns to display can be selected.